flutter/website/src/content/cookbook/architecture/offline-first.md

 ### Using a Stream

-A better alternative is to present the data using a `Stream`.
+A better alternative presents the data using a `Stream`.
 In the best case scenario,
-the `Stream` will emit two values, the locally stored data, and then the data from the server.
+the `Stream` emits two values, the locally stored data, and the data from the server.

-First, the stream will emit the locally stored data using the `DatabaseService`.
+First, the stream emits the locally stored data using the `DatabaseService`.
 This call is generally faster and less error prone than a network call, and by doing it first the view model can already display data to the user.

-If the database does not contain any cached data, then the Stream will rely completely on the network call, emitting only one value.
+If the database does not contain any cached data, then the `Stream` relies completely on the network call, emitting only one value.

-Then, the method performs the network using the `ApiClientService` to obtain up-to-date data.
+Then, the method performs the network call using the `ApiClientService` to obtain up-to-date data.
-If the request was successful, it updates the database with the newly obtained data.
-And then yields the value to the view model, so it can be displayed to the user.
+If the request was successful, it updates the database with the newly obtained data, and then yields the value to the view model, so it can be displayed to the user.

 <?code-excerpt "lib/data/repositories/user_profile_repository.dart (getUserProfile)"?>